mimiquate/tower/README.md

 Necessary future changes caused by deprecations and/or changes in error handling behavior in the BEAM or Elixir can be just made in `Tower` without need to change any of the service specific reporters.

+## How it works

+When your elixir application starts, Tower automatically starts "listening" for exceptions.

+In reality this means it attaches:

+- A logger handler that listens to EVERY event/message going through "the Elixir Logger and Erlang logger pipeline" and filters those that are considered exceptions or error events based on their shape.
+This logger handler should be enough to listen to all exceptions that happen in the system, including those from Phoenix, LiveView, cowboy, bandit, any exceptions raised by your own custom application code, or any other unhandled exception occurring in the running elixir application and it's dependencies.
+- An additional telemetry handler that listens to Oban Job exceptions, which don't go through the logger by Oban's design.

+Once the application is running any event that it's considered "reportable", i.e. any unhandled exception/crash or log event message above the minimum configured level, is transformed into a `Tower.Event` struct and passed to configured reporter or reporters, so that they can be reported to either a 3rd party service, e-mail, slack or whatever.

 ## Configuration